 Infertility

-When should you consider having an infertility evaluation?
+When to have an infertility evaluation?

-Experts recommend an infertility evaluation if you have not gotten pregnant after 1 year of having regular sexual intercourse without using birth control.
-If you are older than 35, an evaluation is recommended after 6 months of trying.
+If you have not gotten pregnant after 1 year of having regular sexual intercourse without using birth control.

 How does age affect fertility?

 By age 40, a woman’s chance of getting pregnant drops to less than 10 percent per menstrual cycle.
-A man’s fertility also declines with age, but not as predictably.

 How can lifestyle affect fertility?